-Instructions for International Applicants:
+Instructions for International Applicants (degree seeking and non-degree seeking):

-- 1. Submit a completed application with a \$60.00 (non-refundable) application fee. - 2.
-Have TOEFL scores (minimum of 500 PBT/173CBT/61IBT undergraduate and 550PBT/213CBT/79-80IBT graduate) sent directly to the Admissions Office.
-To discuss other forms of acceptable English proficiency, contact Jonathan Beam, the director of Admissions, at 704-945-7356. - 3.
-Have one official transcript (in English) from each school (high school and college) sent directly to the Office of Admissions. - 4.
-Furnish a statement of financial support. - 5.
-Above instructions numbers 1-4 are required of non-degree seeking International applicants as well.
+• Submit a completed application.

+- Have TOEFL scores (minimum of 500 PBT/173CBT/61IBT undergraduate and 550PBT/213CBT/79-80IBT graduate) sent directly to the Admissions Office. - Have one official transcript (in English) from each school (high school and college) sent directly to the Office of Admissions. - Provide a statement of financial support.